ComputationalBiology-CS-CU/prob_tensor_decomp/cplusplus/README.md

 ###C++ version of the __Bayesian Probabilistic Tensor Decompositions__

-_Based on the code wrote by Shuo in the python folder_
+_Based on the code wrote by Shuo in the python folder_ \n
 Note: This code is the Gaussian distribution portion of the overall graphical model.
 The Spike-and-Slab Sparsity prior on gene dimension will be added (hopefully) in the future.

 ####Hierarchy of the folder